Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Calibration of trap conditions

 \section{Calibration of trap conditions}

 For a precise determination of the inter-hyperfine scattering parameters, we require best-estimate values and uncertainties for the experimental parameters that appear in \cref{sec:hamiltonian}.
 These are the QZS $q^{(f)}$, the mean trapping frequency $\bar{\omega}$ and the atom number $N$.
-In what follows, precise knowledge of the LZS will not be required, because the signals are either insensitive to the Larmor precession angles $\theta^{(1)}$ and $\theta^{(2)}$, or only to their sum, to which the net LZS contribution is small.
+Precise knowledge of the LZS is not required, because the signals are either insensitive to the Larmor precession angles $\theta^{(1)}$ and $\theta^{(2)}$, or are sensitive only to their sum, to which the net LZS contribution is small.
 The LZS must, however, be large enough that the RWA is valid.

-We note that $\bar{\omega}$ and $N$ contribute to the intra- and inter-hyperfine interaction energies only through a common prefactor $\propto N^{2/5}\bar{\omega}^{6/5}$ (see Eqs.~(\ref{eq:Veff}-\ref{eq:E1})).
-Calibration of this prefactor is a key element of the work we report here: it simultaneously accounts for systematic effects in both the atom number measurement and in the trap conditions.
-For simplicity of description, we define an effective trapping frequency $\bar{\omega}_{\rm eff}$ via $N^{2/5}\bar{\omega}^{6/5} = N_{\rm meas}^{2/5}\bar{\omega}_{\rm eff}^{6/5}$, where $N_{\rm meas}$ is the atom number as measured by absorption imaging or Faraday rotation.
-A comparison of observed spin dynamics against simulations then fixes $\bar{\omega}_{\rm eff}$.
+There are multiple sources for systematic uncertainties in the above mentioned parameters.
+The QZS is potentially affected by tensorial light shifts caused by the intense trapping beams \cite{17Coop}.
+The trapping frequency depends on power levels and precise alignment of the crossed dipole traps, and is tipically calibrated \textit{in situ}.
+The inferred atom number is sensitive to the magnification and polarization of the absorption imaging light, as well as to the absorption cross section.
+For an absolute calibration of the measured atom numbers, schemes based on projection noise scaling in SBECs have been reported \cite{Koschorreck2010, 13Muessel}.

+We note that $q^{(f)}$, $\bar{\omega}$ and $N$ enter into $f=1$ spin dynamics and $f=1,2$ inter-hyperfine spin dynamics in the same way, which provides an opportunity to calibrate the net effect of these variables with the intra-hyperfine spin dynamics as reference.
+In particular, the trapping frequency $\bar{\omega}$ and atom number $N$ only contribute through the mean density $N/V_{\rm{eff}}\propto N^{2/5}\bar{\omega}^{6/5}$, see eqs.~(\ref{eq:Veff}-\ref{eq:RTF}).
+In this way, the above-described experimental sources of uncertainty in $\omega$ and in $N$ can be combined in a single parameter, which we choose to be the effective trapping frequency $\bar{\omega}_{\rm{eff}}$.
+In the following calibration, we take $N$ to be the atom number as measured by absorption imaging or Faraday rotation, and obtain $q^{(f)}$ and the effective trap frequency $\bar{\omega}_{\rm eff}$ from a fit to measured $f=1$ intra-hyperfine spin dynamics.
+This results in a calibration of the QZS and the mean density $N/V_{\rm{eff}}$, now written in terms of measured $N$ and estimated $\bar{\omega}_{\rm{eff}}$.